Ready to raise some chickens in one of the largest states in the U.S.? Here are the 7 best chicken hatcheries in North Carolina!

 One thing, you have to be updated and fast if you want some chickens from them!
 Their birds are not always available, and when they are, they run out fast!

-On that note, you can check their social media for news about bird availability.
-Additionally, you can call them to place an order.
+On that note, you can call them to place an order.
 Though they don’t ship, and all birds would be picked up on-site.

 Our next hatchery is undoubtedly one to visit!
 If not for chicks and chickens, then for mugs and towels!
 They have some of the most adorable chicken-themed items for sale.